How to Find Declining Content in Google Search Console

 Start with the Pages report

-Open Search results in GSC, set the date range to Compare, and choose last 3 months vs previous 3 months.
+Open Search results in the Google Search Console Performance report, set the date range to Compare, and choose last 3 months vs previous 3 months.
 Then click the Pages tab.
 This shows whether each URL is gaining or losing clicks, impressions, CTR, and average position.

 - Sort by clicks difference to find pages with the largest traffic loss.